 The title of this easy cornbread may seem so braggy (let’s pretend that’s a word), but really it is my all time favorite cornbread!
 It not like some of the dry, lifeless cornbread you may find elsewhere.
 This homemade cornbread is incredibly moist, and soft and basically just perfect.

 I can’t count how many times I’ve made this easy cornbread recipe and every time people are always fighting for the last piece.
 Try it and you’ll see why!
 Oh and did I mention it’s unbelievable easy to make?
 No electric mixer required, just a few bowls and a whisk and some seriously easy prep.

-I’m not the only one who loves this bread, you can head to my old post to read the feedback and reviews here.
+I’m not the only one who thinks this is the best cornbread recipe, you can head to my old post to read the feedback and reviews here.

 The Best Cornbread

 Yield: About 15 servings

 - 1 1/2 tsp baking powder

 - 6 Tbsp butter , melted (I just used salted)